-Are you wondering about what kinds of acrylic paint to use for outdoor wood craft projects?
+Are you wondering about what kinds of paints to use for outdoor wood craft projects?
 So what’s your bag – palettes? yard art?
 Or maybe even doing a touch-up on an old sign and giving it a farmhouse makeover?

 Well I’ve got you covered as let’s face it lots of people love being in their backyard (myself included) and wanting to embellish it with your own artistic creations can be a lot of fun.
 So if you’re looking to paint birdhouses, windspinners, or rustic signs, read on!

 Choosing the right kind of paint will require choosing the kind of paint that can handle exposure to the elements, prolonged sunlight, what have you.
 I’ve painted on just about everything and anything, even things like cinderblocks and sometimes the worst that can happen is fading over time (where I live, the sun is a force to be reckoned within the summertime.)
 Don’t let all your hard work go to waste – choose wisely.

 Using myself as an example, I love birds and watching them.
 Birdhouses are a great example of something I’d want to paint and preserve the longevity of.
-Here I am way way back working on a few of them for a community project I was a part of one summer in 1997.
-Everyone else was assembling the birdhouses and yours truly was chosen to paint illustrations of feathered friends on the sides.
-Lucky me, am I right?
+Here is a closeup of a few of them I worked on for a community project I was a part of back in the 90s.

 Now I have no idea what kind of paint I was using at that time, but I’d have to guess it was something kind of entry level.
 Eventually, before the finished birdhouses were mounted in their respective locations, I applied some kind of preservative to them so my handiwork could be saved indefinitely.
 Now looking back at them (I took this picture below in 2018) and after 20 years, you can see that they’ve faded.